 The initial meeting with our client included the presentation of several different slate options as well as various slate installation techniques.
 The client opted to come by our office to view available colors and installation procedures.
 In order to maintain both architectural and historical properties, our client chose a traditional slate installation in semi-weathering gray/green.
 We chose to use varied sizes of slate pieces to give the new roof a more aged appearance.

-The stately oaks and impeccable landscaping at the Lapeyre House negated our ability to use a manlift/forklift to reach the steep, majestic three story roof.
+The stately oaks and impeccable landscaping at the Lapeyre House negated our ability to use a manlift/forklift to reach the steep, majestic three-story roof.
 Safety was of paramount concern as we met with our safety coordinator to discuss this challenging installation.
-We agreed that a combination of toe boards, safety harnesses and lifeline ropes were necessary.
+We agreed that a combination of toe boards, safety harnesses, and lifeline ropes was necessary.

 New Slate Installation

-We salvaged and reinstalled the majority of the antique Victorian style ridge tiles, with the remainder being located at area salvage yards.
-The attic vents were not salvageable, however, so copper replicas were hand crafted in our sheet metal shop.
-Additionally, slate and a standing seam metal roof system were installed on the pool house.
+We salvaged and reinstalled the majority of the antique Victorian-style ridge tiles, with the remainder being located at area salvage yards.
+The attic vents were not salvageable, however, so copper replicas were handcrafted in our sheet metal shop.
+Additionally, a slate and a standing seam metal roof system were installed on the pool house.

 We are most grateful to the current owners of this historical house for entrusting the removal and replacement of their slate roof to Garcia Roofing and Sheet Metal.
 Each job we are privileged to undertake requires vision, skill, and determination.
 The George F. Lapeyre House is an excellent testimony to the commitment of our company to our clients, their homes, and especially the preservation of our local history.